rgcase/simplestreamsdsl/README.md

 val middle: Middle[Int, String] = middle1.andThen(middle2)
 ```

-Combining two `Middle`s concurrently is a little more complicated:
+Combining two `Middle`s concurrently is a little more complicated.
+We use a
+`MiddleBuilder` to build a set of concurrent `Middle`s, then build them into
+a single `Middle`.
+For now, it is only possible to combine two `Middle`s at
+a time:
 ```scala
 val middle1: Middle[Int, String] = Middle.fromFunction((x: Int) => x.toString, "toString")
 val middle2: Middle[Int, Int] = Middle.fromFunction((x: Int) => x + 5, "plus 5")